jxdv/gohard/README.md

 ### Contributing

 This was my first attempt at writing a project in Golang.
-The code may have some bad practices I might no be aware of yet.
+The code may have some bad practices I might not be aware of yet.
 Any contributions are welcome!

 ### License